 *This date in 1933 marks the birth of Yusef Iman.
 He was a Black poet, singer, actor, playwright, and director.

-Born Joseph Washington Jr. he was one of five children from Savannah, GA.
-His journey into adulthood included membership in the Nation of Islam, through Malcolm X of Muslim Mosque Inc., and the O.A.A.U.
+Born Joseph Washington Jr., he was one of five children from Savannah, GA.
+His journey into adulthood included membership in the Nation of Islam through Malcolm X of Muslim Mosque Inc. and the O.A.A.U.
 (Organization of Afro-American Unity).
 It was in the Muslim Mosque Inc. that Malcolm X bestowed the name "Yusef Iman" on him.
-Malcolm X always marveled at how faithful he was, so he changed his name from Joseph, which is Yusef in Arabic and Iman means faith.
+Malcolm X always marveled at how faithful he was, so he changed his name from Joseph, Yusef in Arabic, and Iman means faith.

-As a writer his volumes of poetry include Something Black (1967) and Poetry for Beautiful Black Women (1969).
-Iman contributed poetry to The Journal of Black Poetry and to numerous anthologies.
+As a writer, his volumes of poetry include Something Black (1967) and Poetry for Beautiful Black Women (1969).
+Iman contributed poetry to The Journal of Black Poetry and numerous anthologies.
 Some of his poetry was used as a grand finale for the cultural exhibit "Harlem on My Mind."
-Yusef Iman died on to June 23, 1987.
+Yusef Iman died on June 23, 1987.